siesta-project/siesta-vm/README.md

 The base operating system comes from a pre-built vagrant box.

-For testing of graphical apps we need to add x11 client support.
+Since this is a no-desktop VM, for testing of graphical apps we need to add x11 client support.
 See [this](https://fabianlee.org/2018/10/14/ubuntu-x11-forwarding-to-view-gui-applications-running-on-server-hosts/) for some background.

-Install a simple gui-based app to test, like:
+Install the x11 apps (xeyes et al) to test

 ```
-sudo apt-get install vim-gtk     # sample app for testing
+sudo apt-get install x11-apps    # for things like xeyes...  xterm might not be included
 sudo apt-get install xauth       # might be required also
-sudo apt-get install x11-apps    # for things like xterm and xeyes...
 ```

 Then, make sure you put this in the Vagrantfile to be able to get back the X flow: